maszjan/ndgle-matcher/README.md

 ```bash
 python app.py
 ```
+You will get a list of available modules.
 Select module which you want to pass, type it and press Enter.
 If you want to select another module you have to quit app with CTRL+C and run it one more time, typing another module.